Configure

 The outputs

-The main configuration option of the setup
+The main configuration option of the setup function is the outputs parameter

-which takes a list of output.Output
+which takes a list of output.Output objects.

 You can see how to create your own outputs in the extend page.